 Throughout the past decade, globalization has been put to the test by a succession of significant events and challenges that have offset the benefits it once provided.
 The most recent global challenges, namely the COVID-19 pandemic and the Russia-Ukraine conflict, have brought structural issues to the surface.
 Over the past year, debt levels worldwide have risen to record highs, and inflation and interest rates have reached previously unseen levels.
-The pace and magnitude of interest rate hikes has triggered a significant fear of financial institutions instability, which, coupled with recessionary headwinds, is repercussions of several decades worth of policies, it ushering in a period of extreme global challenges is unrealistic to expect a resolution in mere months.
+The pace and magnitude of interest rate hikes has triggered a significant fear of financial institutions instability, ushering in a period of extreme global challenges is unrealistic to expect a resolution in mere months.

-and an increased focus on relative deleveraging.
+Over the past year, we have witnessed one of the highlighted by anticipated long-term depressed and an increased focus on relative deleveraging.
 Furthermore, China (which played a key role in getting the world out of the global financial crisis) has the added complication of poor demographics.
 Moreover, global geopolitical tensions are further accentuating the situation.